kibnakamoto/sha512.cpp/README.md

 Made By: Taha Canturk(Kibnakamoto)

-Start Date: dec 5, 2021
+Start Date: Dec.
+5, 2021

-Finalized in: N/A
+Finalized in: Jan.
+5, 2022

-I made this code at 15.
+I made this code when I was 15.

 _